fitzgen/bugzilla-todos/README.md

 Bugzilla Todos uses [bz.js](https://github.com/harthur/bz.js) to make calls to the Bugzilla REST API.
 The Bugzilla queries used in the app are located in `app/user.js`.

+The UI uses the [React](http://facebook.github.io/react/) library.
 Build the react JSX files with:

 ```
 jsx app/ build/ --source-map-inline --watch &